thesofproject/sof-docs/contribute/process/docbuild.rst

 	 make: sphinx-build: Command not found
 	 make: *** [Makefile:36: html] Error 127

-If the above error occurs both in Win Command Prompt and in the MSYS2 shell then the python sphinx package need to be updated:
+If the above error occurs both in the Win Command Prompt and in the MSYS2 shell then the python sphinx package need to be updated:

 .. code-block:: bash